• Home

 Read: Everything Begins with Asking for Help: A mental health manual for the modern age

-• Be clear in what’s truly important to you – You may think things you’re used to or habits you’ve developed through the decades will throw you for a loop with change.
+• Be clear about what’s truly important to you – You may think things you’re used to or habits you’ve developed through the decades will throw you for a loop with change.
 However, they probably aren’t as important as you think they are.
 Consider someone who suddenly loses all their possessions within minutes in a fire.
 Shock and grief are sure to be overwhelming at first, but then a decision must be made at the spur of the moment.
 Where will that person live?
 How will they get their life back in order?

 Read: The Art Of Saying NO: How To Stand Your Ground, Reclaim Your Time And Energy, And Refuse To Be Taken For Granted